D3nverNg/CS11117_Linux/README.md

 * `/Seminar/teams` contains the seminar materials presented by all teams.

 * The final exam will be a closed-book exam.
-It will cover content from all 10 weeks and all seminar topics, making the overall knowledge scope quite broad.
+It will cover content from all 10 weeks and all seminar topics.

+* Final exam 2024-2025: ~45 questions in 5 `Quiz`, ~15 questions about seminar: atop/htop/top, Nginx, Ansible,... (quite easy to guess)